Elected Republicans Sorta Celebrate Zappadan

 We caught up with Tom Coburn and Saxby Chambliss as they left the Beltway Courtyard Gift Shoppe, wearing new Zappa t-shirts (see above), and asked them what they thought of Frank Zappa and his music.
 Coburn said, “Zappa’s a good ‘ole boy; play’m all the time.”
 Chambliss nodded in agreement, and added, I still have his original eight-tracks.”

-After the event, Ohio Representative John Boehner sat quietly on the curb, and was asked about the playlist at their celebration— what music was played at the gathering; he shrugged and continued looking skyward and said, “You know, I don’t think it wass, there was any uhm, there wasn’t, there wash no functioning musical equipment in our meeting room.”
+After the event, Ohio Representative John Boehner sat quietly on the curb, and was asked about the playlist at their celebration— what music was played at the gathering; he shrugged and continued looking skyward and said, “You know, I don’t think it wass, there was any.. uhm, there wasn’t, there wash no funnnctioning musical equipment in our meeting room.”
 In coherent English, no music was played at the Republican ZAPPADAN celebration.

 Chairman Michael Steele, sporting a nylon stick-on Zappa goatee, was his unusual loquacious self, and said “the Zappadon [sic] celebration” was his first, but wouldn’t be his last, as he had a “really good time.”
 Asked for his favorite Zappa tune, he responded with a rambling three minute monologue on Zappa’s career and contribution to the music of hip-hop, without ever naming an actual song or album by Zappa.
-Bring it, dog.
+Yeah bring it, dog.

 The curbside photo session ended on a sour note when photographers and reporters were asked to leave by Whip Cantor, after Sen. Jeff Sessions began loudly insisting that Party Chairman Steele bring Session’s car “around,” and asked Steele “What the hell do you think your job is, anyway?”